-However, the situation is different when Unit 8 is subjected to ESD or Fast Stop while the other two identical ones Units 6 and 7 are kept running.
-The results of the dynamic simulation of this case are shown in Fig. 11, which shows that Unit 8 wound down surge free while both Units 6 and 7 have undergone two surge cycles, and each cycle would last approximately 0.8-0.9 s as shown in Fig. 12.
-These two surge cycles may be permissible since they are only two, and that two compressors recover back to normal operation.
+However, the situation is different when Unit 8 is subjected to ESD or fast stop while the other two identical ones, i.e., Units 6 and 7, are kept running.
+The results of the dynamic simulation of this case are shown in Fig. 11, which shows that Unit 8 wound down surge free while both Units 6 and 7 have undergone two surge cycles, and each cycle lasts approximately 0.8-0.9 s as shown in Fig. 12.
+These two surge cycles may be acceptable since they are only two, and that two respective compressors recover back to normal operation following these two quick surge cycles, albeit still at the respective high heads.